-Kidepo National Park can be accessed by both Road and Air transport.
+Getting to Kidepo National Park: Kidepo National Park can be accessed by both Road and Air transport.
 Having a journey to this true Africa’s wilderness Park is rewarding though long.
-They are many alternative routes which all lead to Kidepo National Park.
+They are many alternative routes which all lead to the Park.

-And for those who would wish to connect to Kidepo National Park by Air, Aero link arranges chartered flights to Kidepo National Park.
+And for those who would wish to connect to this Park by Air, Aero link arranges chartered flights to Kidepo

 With many options, you decide which route is best to connect to the Park.

-These is the nearest route to Kidepo National Park.
+This is the nearest route to the Park.
 From Kampala, you take the Northern route-drive through Luwero and make the first stopover at Zziwa Rhino Sanctuary afterwards continue with journey through Karuma then make a stopover in Gulu.
 Later go to Kitgum and finally connect to Kidepo National Park through Karenga.

 The Journey may take you 10 hours

 You may also choose to take the northern route then branch off from Kamdin to connect to Lira then proceed with the journey to Kotido-Kaabong and finally to Kidepo